Glossary of credit & collection terminology

 What is Tracing?

-Tracing refers to the use of a variety of techniques to track down customers who have “disappeared” without paying their debts, whether this was by mistake or on purpose.
+Tracing refers to the use of a variety of techniques to track down customers who are uncontactable at a given address and finding their current address.

 What are Trading addresses?